schemburkar/octocat.dev/_posts/encrypt-data-in-dotnet-and-node-aes-gcm.md

 The equivalent of `ReadOnlySpan<byte> encryptedData` for Node is `Buffer`.
 We use the same methodology to encrypt with 12 bytes of nonce and 16 bytes of auth tag.

-*For this example using Typescript.*
+*For this example, I'm using Typescript.*

 ```ts
 const NonceByteSizesMaxSize = 12